iKenndac/new-blog/content/posts/2026-01-19-old-man-yells-at-modern-software-design.md

 > To work efficiently in Aperture, you can use floating windows of controls called *heads-up displays (HUDs)* to modify images.

-This little sentence *extremely* succinctly describes how Aperture is different to most other software of its nature — it comes to *you*.
-Most software has you go to *it* to do things.
+This little sentence *extremely* succinctly describes how Aperture is different to most other software of its nature — *it* comes to *you*.
+Most software has *you* go to *it*.

-To understand what I mean, let's look at Photos.
+To understand what I mean, let's look at the Photos app.
 My brain works pretty spatially — I remember *where* I took a photo more than when.
 So, I pan around the map in Photos to find the cool photo of my car in the Alps that I want to edit and send to my friend.
 Here it is:

 <img width="800" src="/pictures/aperture/photos1.png" />
 {:.center .no-border}